 Approaching the main space by the entrance path, it’s hard to tell where the house starts.
 Already there, the border between interior and exterior is blurred.
 After walking a bit, suddenly one feels protected and elegant, and this is exactly the moment of finally being in the house, even though still being in that same, infinite outside space.

 There are many different factors making this happen.
-First of all, walls and glass don’t follow the geometry of the roof and walls do not always touch the roof.
-Then, there are openings in the roof where one cannot see any frame of the glass and there are mirroring surfaces, including water.
+First of all, walls and glass don’t follow the geometry of the roof and walls do not always touch the ceiling.
+Then, there are openings in where one cannot see any frame of the glass and there are mirroring surfaces, including water.
 In contrast to the very clear initial gestures of platform and freestanding roof, the climatic border is freely composed between these two elements and sometimes even natural elements like rocks.
 One could call that accidental or improvised, but in fact it’s of course intentional and controlled.
 I would rather call it unacademic.
 Often when I experience architecture that is thought through so called correctly, in an academic way, I don’t feel comfortable anymore.
 Lautner’s houses usually have a genuine looseness which even sharpens their basic idea.

 Another aspect I like a lot about Sheats-Goldstein Residence is the fact that I think one would feel comfortable and great there both alone and with a crowd.
 This is very difficult to achieve!